Brunei to start vaccinating teens on Monday - The Scoop

 The Secretariat to the Steering Committee on COVID-19 said it is likely that schools will remain closed for the rest of the year, with school holidays set to begin in early December.

 “We estimate that by the time all of them [12-17 year-olds] have had their two doses, then schools may reopen.
-The task force is still reviewing it, but they have not finalised the recommendations yet,” Dr Hjh Anie Haryani Hjh Abdul Rahman told reporters in an interview last week.
+The task force is still reviewing it, but they have not finalised the recommendations yet,” Dr Hjh Anie Haryani Hjh Abdul Rahman, who serves on the secretariat, told reporters in an interview last week.

 “The taskforce that looks at education and reopening of schools is reviewing this very closely, because while they are keen to open up schools as soon as possible, they also need to make sure the children are safe… So schools may not be quite ready to reopen in the immediate future.”